12johnsonf/Quiz1/README.md

 2. [X] Write a program to ask the player their name and then welcome them to the quiz.
 For example:
   ```
-  What is your name?
-Jerry
+  First name: Jerry
-  Hello, Jerry welcome to the cheeze quiz.
+  Hello Jerry, welcome to the train quiz.
   ```
   Test your program works then give evidence of your code.